$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: A-infinity from Deformations of Associative Algebras

 \section{\texorpdfstring{$\boldsymbol{A_\infty}$}{A-infinity} from Deformations of Associative Algebras}

-In this section, we discuss what kind of $A_\infty$-structures are related to higher spin symmetries.
-From the $A_\infty$ point of view the only important property of higher spin algebras (HSA) to be abstracted is that they are associative algebras.
-There are certain special properties of HSA that allows one to describe the corresponding $A_\infty$-algebras in more detail and there are tools to explicitly construct them, which will be discussed in Sections \ref{sec:HSAdeformed}, \ref{sec:Oscillators}.
+In this section, we construct an $A_\infty$-algebra out of a one-parameter family of associative algebras.
+Even though the construction is inspired by the study of the slightly broken higher spin symmetry, it is quite general and may be of independent interest as a new way to build a large class of $A_\infty$-algebras.
+There are certain special properties of HSA that allows one to describe the corresponding $A_\infty$-algebras in more detail and there are tools to explicitly construct them, which will be discussed in Sections \ref{sec:Oscillators} and Appendix \ref{sec:HSAdeformed}.
 Throughout this section, we let $\ass$ denote any associative algebra.

 Given an associative algebra $\ass$, it is clear that due to the restrictions imposed by the grading, there cannot be any interesting $A_\infty$-structure on it; the only possibility is to deform $\ass$ itself as an associative algebra.
-We define the $A_\infty$-structure perturbatively and the first step is to extend $\ass$ by any its bimodule $M$; in so doing, $A$ and $M$ are prescribed the degrees $-1$ and $0$, respectively.
+We define the $A_\infty$-structure perturbatively and the first step is to extend $\ass$ by any its bimodule $M$; in so doing, $\ass$ and $M$ are prescribed the degrees $-1$ and $0$, respectively.
 At the lowest order the $A_\infty$-structure is simply equivalent to the definitions above: there is only $m_2$ that is defined for various pairs $A_{-1}\otimes A_{-1}$ (the $\ass$ product), $A_{-1}\otimes A_0$ (the left action of $\ass$ on $M$), $A_{0}\otimes A_{-1}$ (the right action of $\ass$ on $M$).
 All these conditions are summarize by the Stasheff identity: